Actyx/Actyx/web/developer.actyx.com/docs/cli/apps/validate.md

 Check out these examples showing common usages of the `ax apps validate` command:

 ```
-# Validate the app in the current directory
+# Validate an app in the current directory with default manifest ax-manifest.yml
 ax apps validate

+# Validate an app in the current directory with manifest another-manifest.yml
+ax apps validate another-manifest.yml

-# Validate an app in a specific directory
+# Validate an app in the specified directory myApp with manifest myApp/another-manifest.yml
-ax apps validate myApp/
+ax apps validate myApp/another-manifest.yml

-# Validate multiple apps in parallel
+# Validate multiple apps in the specified directories with default manifest ax-manifest.yml
 ax apps validate myApp1/ myApp2/ ../specialApp

-# Validate a list of apps whose directories are in a file
-ax apps validate @paths.txt
 ```